 Depending on the severity of the injury you may be off the court for a few days, weeks, or months.
 It has been my experience that it is best to ease back into your pickleball pace, and routine.
 I warm up, and walk, and stretch more before playing.
 I also sit out and rest a little bit more during the first few weeks back, after an injury.
 Know your limits, wear your braces, and keep your medicines close at hand.

-As we've said before, the most important piece of pickleball equipment to prevent injury is your shoes. in addition, a good knee brace or compression sleeve is a good idea if you've had knee injuries in the past.
-The same can be said for ankle support so we've included an ankle support sleeve as well.
+As we've said before, the most important piece of pickleball equipment to prevent injury is your shoes.
+In addition, a good knee brace or compression sleeve is a good idea if you've had knee injuries in the past.
+The same can be said for ankle support so we'll include an ankle support sleeve as well.
 Last but not least is a good stretch brand.
 Stretching before you play is vitally important so your muscles and tendons are warm, loose and ready.
 Showing up, getting on the court and playing immediately without stretching is a bad idea.
-Investing in a good stretching band like the one listed above, to use either at home before you play or at the courts while warming up, can prevent common pickleball injuries like a pulled muscle.
+Investing in a good stretching band, to use either at home before you play or at the courts while warming up, can prevent common pickleball injuries like a pulled muscle.

-To help get you back on the court faster we've listed a few products that help speed up the recovery time of common injuries like a sore back or calf.
+To help get you back on the court faster we'll talk about a few products that can help speed up the recovery time of common injuries like a sore back or calf.
 Obviously, it's best to consult with your physician before taking any medication.
-For back pain, a good back brace like the one from Mueller listed above can help tremendously.
-We recommend this one because we use it, AND you can actually wear it and play at the same time.
+For back pain, a good back brace like a Mueller Back Brace can help tremendously.
+We recommend this one because we've used it, and you actually wear it and play at the same time.
 It's that comfortable!
 In addition, a good heating pad or heated message pillow while resting at home can help your back loosen up.
 I've had two back surgeries so when my back locks up, getting heat to my lower back is crucial.
-That's why we've also listed the TENS unit electric pulse messager.
+That's why we're also big fans of a TENS unit electric pulse massager.
 This product has been so helpful for me!
 It's versatile because you can use it on your back, knee, shoulder, elbow...you name it!
-It's helped my lower back by sending electric pulse signals through the nodules giving my back a warm message feeling that loosens it up.
+It's helped my lower back by sending electric pulse signals through the nodules giving my back a warm massage feeling that loosens it up.
 I highly recommend this product, it's helped me a lot!
 Lastly, a good cramping ointment isn't a bad idea to have on hand at the court in case you feel a leg cramp coming on.

 Pickleball is played by a lot of people - young, old and everywhere in between.
 Consequently, to avoid injury, we all need to prep our bodies before we play.
 Of course stretching the muscles before playing is critical.
 Being in relatively good shape is also important.